Matus-Dubrava/file_scanner/README.md

         option to filter out records based on them
     -   add CHANGELOG.md file
     -   add `--debug` flag to control printing of trackeback to stderr
+    -   refactor decorators to better handle arguments passthrough
+    -   check how exceptions are passed throughout the code and make necessary changes so that traceback is not lost

 -   DONE:
     -   test case which covers that `mdm init` creates target dir if it doesn't exist